henrik/octopress/source/_posts/2014-06-23-active-record-last-bang.markdown

   - Review in review
 ---

-I thought I'd start [a series](/tag/review-in-review) of short blog posts on things I remark on during code review at [Barsoom](http://barsoom.se) that could be of wider interest.
+I thought I'd start [a series](/tag/review-in-review) of short blog posts on things I remark on during code review that could be of wider interest.

 Do you see anything to improve in this extract from a feature spec, assuming we're fine with doing assertions against the DB?